51Degrees/specifications/pipeline-specification/features/evidence.md

 In order to allow for this scenario, we suggest creating a helper function that will pull a value from an existing **Element Data** if available, or fallback to pulling it from evidence if needed.
-<span style="color:yellow"> Should this helper function/method be added to the **Flow Data**
-  object interface?</span>

-For example, if device detection requests `query.sec-ch-ua-platform` from this
-<span style="color:yellow">assuming device detection engine is meant? </span>
-function, it would return a property value from any **Element Data** with that property name.
+For example, if device detection engine requests `query.sec-ch-ua-platform` from this function, it would return a property value from any **Element Data** with that property name.
 It there were no such property, if would return the value from evidence entry that matched that name.
 If multiple **Element Data** instances include properties with this name, an exception/error should be thrown.

+This function may be defined on **Flow Data** itself, as a separate helper, or both.
+That is an implementation detail that may depend on the language and design patterns being used.